samsung-cnct/k2/CONTRIBUTING.md

 To get started, [search Help Wanted issues](https://github.com/samsung-cnct/k2/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and assign one to yourself, or add a comment to one so we can prevent multiple simultaneous contributors and help you out.

 ## Requesting New Features
 Before requesting a new feature, please check open issues for any similar requests to avoid duplicates.
 When you don’t find any, simply [open an issue](https://github.com/samsung-cnct/k2/issues) and summarize the desired functionality of your requested feature.
 Provide as much detail as possible and reference related issues, if any.
+And please apply the label 'Feature Request'.

 ## Reporting Bugs
 To report a bug, [open an issue](https://github.com/samsung-cnct/k2/issues) and summarize the bug.
 To help us understand and fix it, please provide the following: